 Most often than not, the motivation for PCs to visit Berez is a chain of quests that happened before.
 The two Inns in Barovia and Vallaki set a quest to visit the Wizard of Wines to retrieve more wine.
 Also when visiting Krezk for the first time, Burgomaster Dimitri Krezkov will not let them in unless the party does a service to the town by retrieving wine too.
 When the party visits and helps the wereravens in the Wizard of Wines, the plot hook of the magic gemstones in the fields is shown.

-The wereravens have had two magic gemstones stolen in the last month.
+Two magic gemstones have been stolen in the last month.
 One of them was taken by the druids at Yester Hill.
-The other one was taken7 days before by Baba Lysaga’s scarecrows and taken to Berez.
+The other one was taken 7 days before by Baba Lysaga’s scarecrows and taken to Berez.
 It’s a long quest-line but the PC’s might come this far and decide to visit Berez with only one objective, retrieving the gemstone.

 She is the grand personality in Berez.
 Baba Lysaga is the most powerful hag/witch in Barovia, and she’s been around since forever.
 Her origin is something that is only known to her, there is no one else alive that knows the story of where she came from.
 She was originally the midwife who delivered baby Strahd.
 She spent the first years of Strahd’s life as his nanny and protector.
 Already versed in the dark arts of magic, and always a follower of Mother Night.
 Lysaga crept inside Strahd’s room during the night to cast protective charms and to ignite the magic spark in Strahd.